rajg1011/ConvertCart/readme.md

 ## Project Overview

 It is an assignment given by **ConvertCart**.
 The project demonstrates full stack capabilities using a React-based frontend and Node.js (Express + TypeScript) backend.
-It integrates with WooCommerce APIs, ingests product data, and supports segmentation features with robust syncing and scheduled jobs.
+It integrates with WooCommerce APIs to ingest and manage product data, supports business segmentation features, and ensures robust data synchronization.
+WooCommerce data is automatically synced with the project’s database at scheduled intervals via a backend cron job, keeping your local product catalog up-to-date with the external store.

 ---